Gallopsled/pwntools/TESTING.md

 ## Test Suite

-To run the test suite, it is beste to use Ubuntu 12.04 or 14.04, and run the following commands.  **Be aware** that this will add a user to the machine, and create a public key for SSH login!
+To run the test suite, it is best to use Ubuntu 12.04 or 14.04, and run the following commands.  **Be aware** that this will add a user to the machine, and create a public key for SSH login!

 ```sh
 bash travis/install.sh